-Facebook, LinkedIn and Twitter are often lumped into the same general category of marketing, but they are actually quite different.
-Both audiences and the platforms call for slightly different types of messaging and offer small business owners different options to connect with their desired user.
+Facebook, LinkedIn, and Twitter are often lumped into the same general category of marketing, but they are actually quite different.
+Both audiences and the platforms call for slightly different types of messaging and offer small business owners different options to connect with their desired users.

 These platforms have their distinct advantages and disadvantages for small business owners.
 It’s important to understand your target audience to better understand where to reach them.

-How to use Facebook vs Twitter vs LinkedIn for small business?
+How to use Facebook vs Twitter vs LinkedIn for small businesses?

 As we all know, nowadays, people spend most of their time on their cell phones, while much of that time they spend on social media apps like Facebook, Twitter, and LinkedIn.
 These social media users regularly interact with the brands and companies they are interested in.
 This means you may not only utilize this social media free of cost, but your prospects and customers are also waiting out there to hear from you.

 This makes social media a way more powerful platform for small businesses that focus on individual customers and community to connect with an audience directly to build brand awareness and loyalty.
 Moreover, social media platforms like Facebook, Twitter, and LinkedIn are quite useful for lead generation.